stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-reflecting-on-my-leadership-journey.md

 ![Archie a Ukrainian dog and who is a small, sandy coloured Terrier](/assets/img/becoming-a-better-manager-reflecting-on-my-leadership-journey__archie.jpg)

-### 2023 - first time I felt comfortable. design system team. challenging HR processes.
+### 2023 - first time I felt comfortable. design system team. challenging HR processes ❓
 I was approach about a job that was too good to turn down, so I moved onto my first role at a big company, [Hargreaves Lansdown](https://www.hl.co.uk/) to lead the design system team.
 This was the first time I took on a new role where I'd start as a manager which was a pretty big deal for me.
 Rather than desperately winging it I felt confident I could be a good manager and help the team.

 I'd learnt quite a lot during my previous role for now to join an existing team as a manager.
 We'd had a number of engineering leadership changes and consultancy companies come into assist with our progression.
 I felt the most successful individuals at this focused on listening and asking questions.
 Shout out to Matthew Cohan/Mario DeCristofano/Darren West who I feel really demonstrated this approach to me.